hyperledger-cacti/cacti/packages/core/examples/simple-asset-transfer/corda/README.md

     }
     }

-## Running Corda application 'Hyperledger Blockchain Integration Framework' inside the IDE scope
+## Running Corda application 'Hyperledger Cactus' inside the IDE scope

 To enable Corda application run inside the IDE scope, the following steps should be executed: